Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Hashes/Hashes_slides.md

 <pba-flex center>

-When users have control of the input, use cryptographic hash functions (in Substrate, Blake2).
+When users (i.e. attackers) have control of the input, cryptographic hash functions must be used.

-- Non-cryptographic (TwoX) is faster.
-- Safe _only_ when the users cannot select the pre-image.
+When input is not controllable (e.g. a system-assigned index), a non-cryptographic hash function can be used and is faster.

 Notes: